Older Youth Program

 - Currently in the legal custody of the Children's Division and in out-of-home placement

-- Age 16 or older and left foster care for adoption or guardianship after the age
+- Age 16 or older and left foster care for adoption or guardianship after this age

 What services are available?

-The goal of the Older Youth Program is to help those who may remain in foster care until age 18 make the transition to self-sufficiency through the services offered.
-These services may include, but are not limited to:
+The goal of the Older Youth Program is to help those who are eligible make the transition to self-sufficiency through the services offered.

 - Help getting a high school diploma